by Garrick Dee

 And since hair is less noticeable, your legs and armpits will look better.

-You’ll have more confidence wearing that two piece swimsuit for summer or that nice tank top you’d always want to show off.
+You’ll have more confidence wearing that two-piece swimsuit for summer or that cute tank top you’d always want to show off.

 4. No more dark shadows

-One big disadvantage of shaving is it does not completely remove hair.
+One significant disadvantage of shaving is it does not completely remove hair.
 Surface hair follicles will remain.

 5. No more stubble